How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

 Make an effort to understand how your virtual assistant lives.
 Get to know what day-to-day life looks like.

-Understand the economic environment, the transport system, and everyday things that your Filipino staff experience that is different to Australia.
+Understand the economic environment, the transport system, and everyday things that your Filipino staff experience that is different from Australia.

 This should give you a glimpse of the world through their eyes.